jcmartinezovando/Rdatasets/doc/survival/rst/bladder.rst

 else (including death for any reason).
 The data set is laid out in the competing risks format of the paper by Wei, Lin, and Weissfeld.

-Bladder2 uses the same subset of subjects as bladder, but formated in the (start, stop] or Anderson-Gill style.
+Bladder2 uses the same subset of subjects as bladder, but formatted in the (start, stop] or Anderson-Gill style.
 Note that in transforming from the WLW to the AG style data set there is a quite common programming mistake that leads to extra follow-up time for 12 subjects: all those